Bobby Johnstone: Hibernian

 Bobby Johnstone, known to his mates as 'Nicker', signed for Hibs in 1946 from Selkirk and had two spells with them.
 Having signed for Hibs, Johnstone received rave reviews while playing for the reserves and was given his first chance in the first team in April 1949, when they played a friendly against Nithsdale Wanderers at Sanquhar.
-Hibs' Famous Five forward line were given there collective debut in that game.
+Hibs' Famous Five forward line were given their collective debut in that game.

 However, at the start of the 1949–50 season in August it was Bobby Combe in possession of the jersey.
 His big chance came in October after Hibs half backs got the blame for losing to Dunfermline in the League Cup semi final at Tynecastle.
 The entire half back line were dropped and Johnstone was given his chance with Combe moved to half back.
 Therefore, the Famous Five made their collective competitive debut on 15 October 1949 against Queen of the South, with Hibs winning 2–0.

 Johnstone picked up Scottish League winners medals in 1951 and 1952.
 He also played in a Scottish League Cup final and ended league runners-up in the seasons bookending the double league win.

 Johnstone was the first of Hibs' famous five to leave Hibs when he transferred in March 1955.